lynx-json/specification/specifications/properties/validation/required.md

 ## User Agent Rules

+// TODO: remove "ignore" and decide on wording
 The user agent MAY ignore the `required` property, otherwise it MUST comply with the following rules:

 - If the input value is `undefined`, `null`, `""`, or `[]`, then the validation state of the constraint is `invalid`; otherwise, the validation state of the constraint is `valid`.